vulsdoc/vuls/docs/tutorial-docker.md

 ## Tips

-Run containers as below if you want to use go-cve-dictionary or goval-dictionary as a server mode.
+Run containers as below if you want to use go-cve-dictionary, goval-dictionary and gost as a server mode.

+### go-cve

 ```console
 $ docker run -dt \